Naveen-Murthy/MEAN-authentication/frontend/README.md

 npm install ngx-toastr --save
 npm install @angular/animations --save

+## For Encryption
+For encryption we are using crypto js npm install crypto-js npm install @types/crypto-js --save-dev

+## To remember password
+We need to store in cookies
+npm install ngx-cookie-service --save

 ## Checking Authentication to Hide/Show Elements and Handle Routing
 npm install @auth0/angular-jwt --save